High School Students | College Prep

 Advisors monitor students’ grades and design academic plans to help them obtain at least a 3.0 GPA*.
 In the 2016-2017 school year, 70% of our high school students maintained a GPA at or above a 3.0 and 45% of students had a 3.5 GPA or above.

 Students work closely with their advisors to select courses that align with their intended college major.
 Advisors also encourage students to take Honors and AP courses and help them to design a challenging, yet manageable academic course load.

-In high school, students develop tangible career readiness skills, which helps that obtain and succeed in their first summer internships and beyond.
-Additionally, students will have access to a network of professionals in careers that interest them through large-scale career events.
+In high school, students develop tangible career readiness skills, which helps them obtain and succeed in their first summer internships and beyond.
+Additionally, students gain access to a network of professionals in careers that interest them through large-scale career events.